uniederstaetter/Project_1_FlashyCards/README.md

 Additionally, please note, that on adding a new Deck a Default Card is created.
 And also, if the user deletes a Card in a Deck that has only this single card, a default card is added to that Deck.
 So, at each point in time, a Deck has at least 1 Card.

+Finally, note that a user is able to save his goal while using the app, that means all added and deleted cards are stored as long as the user keeps the app open.
+Also on choosing a different deck, after returning the user can still play the same set of cards. (with added or without deleted ones).
+After closing the app, it will not be stored.

 //To run the application download the zip and copy the files in a folder that was created by expo.
 Because the Application will not run without the node_modules folder, which is not possible to submit on GitHub